maidis/awesome-machine-translation/README.md

 - Repository's owner explicitly say that "this library is not maintained".
 - Not committed for long time (2~3 years).

+You can also find an updated list of machine translation frameworks libraries, software and papers at [machinetranslate.org](http://machinetranslate.org).

 ## Contents
 - [Aligners 🌌](#aligners-)
 - [Applications 💻](#applications-)